Hurricanes are the most destructive natural disasters in the U.S. and preparing for them is your best bet to stay safe and protect your property. […]

 PuroClean will quote the price based on the square footage of the affected area.
 Our goal is to provide the highest level of service and a price that is within our industry standards and insurance company guidelines.
 We will provide you with final billing that you can submit to your insurance company and/or FEMA.
 Your individual insurance coverage will determine the payment schedule for the work being performed.

 If you do not have insurance through the National Flood Insurance Program, FEMA provides low-interest loans to homeowners to help repair the damage caused by catastrophic events.
 Please note that this does not cover the total cost of all repairs that are needed to restore your property to pre-loss condition.

 As stated on the FEMA website: The National Flood Insurance Program aims to reduce the impact of flooding on private and public structures.
-It does so by providing affordable insurance to property owners and by encouraging communities to adopt and enforce floodplain management regulations.
+It does so by providing affordable insurance to property owners.
+Also, they encourage communities to adopt and enforce floodplain management regulations.
 These efforts help mitigate the effects of flooding on new and improved structures.
 Overall, the program reduces the socio-economic impact of disasters by promoting the purchase and retention of general risk insurance, but also of flood insurance, specifically.

-If you or someone you know needs assistance with post-hurricane cleanup, contact your local PuroClean office for assistance.
+If you or someone you know needs assistance with post-hurricane cleanup, contact PuroClean of Davie at (954) 233-1100